 Congestion on I-5 is always top of mind to residents.
 Ten years ago, discussion began about a new bridge and wider freeway.
 But the Columbia River Crossing proposal suffered a slow and painful death in 2014 with few mourners.

-This section looks at the history and the future of transportation in the Portland region.
+Let’s review the history and imagine the future of transportation in the Portland region.
 We don’t claim any particular expertise in civil engineering.
 This is a survey of past efforts and future possibilities.